 - 1. Complete and submit the on-line "Registration of Organization Event" (ROOE) form to the SAO. - 2.
-To reserve meeting space, contact the Facilities Coordinator at 788-7009 a minimum of three weeks in advance of your event. - 3.
+To reserve meeting space, contact Ashley Goodson at 788-7315 a minimum of three weeks in advance of your event. - 3.
 The SAO will approve or deny the request for the event.
 If the event is approved, the Office will return the "Registration of Organization Event" form to the advisor.